AdrianRossouw/daemon-co-za/_posts/articles/2014-03-14-why-wrong-to-be-afraid-angular.md

 <!--more-->

-_Also, I'm currently "between challenges".
-If you have anything that you think would interest me, please check out my [online portfolio](/portfolio)._

 ### When it was all said and done ...

 The parts of [Angular.js](http://angularjs.org/) that caused me the most apprehension didn't even give